 This course is an introduction to the principles of contract law.
 In addition to discussion of the basic substantive law of contracts and consumer law, the course will provide practical information for the paralegal, legal assistant, or Limited License Legal Technician (LLLT) in providing access to justice.
-Prerequisite: PLS 127 with a minimum grade of C or concurrent enrollment; and BIS 121 with a minimum grade of C or concurrent enrollment or BIS 122 with a minimum grade of C or concurrent enrollment.
+Prerequisite: PLS 127 with a minimum grade of C or concurrent enrollment; and BTEC 121 with a minimum grade of C or concurrent enrollment.
 (UE)